 The Gazprom Board of Directors expressed its approval of the Company's ongoing work on its major investment projects.

-The Management Committee was instructed to continue their work on implementing major investment projects.
+The Management Committee was tasked with continuing the work on implementing major investment projects.